brettz9/cypress-esm/README.md

     file because of `type: "module"`).
 However, Cypress does not allow the plugins file to work with ESM-style `export default {}` exports as one would hope.
-While in theory, Cypress, could require CJS for now and require that users change the plugins file to use the `.cjs` extension (which is always interpreted by Node.js as a CommonJS file), thus allowing users to continue to use `module.exports` in their plugins file until such time as Cypress may support ESM-style exports in plugins files, changing the file to `/cypress/plugins/index.cjs` unfortunately does not work at present either, even if setting a `pluginsFile` option which points to a `cjs` file because Cypress apparently does not support a plugins file with a `.cjs` extension.
+While in theory, Cypress, could require CJS for now and require that `type: "module"` ESM users change the plugins file to use the `.cjs` extension (which is always interpreted by Node.js as a CommonJS file), thus allowing users to continue to use `module.exports` in their plugins file until such time as Cypress may support ESM-style exports in plugins files, changing the file to `/cypress/plugins/index.cjs` unfortunately does not work at present either, even if setting a `pluginsFile` option in Cypress config to point to a `cjs` file because Cypress apparently does not support a plugins file with a `.cjs` extension.